-Increased recognition of legal obligations to Indigenous peoples may provide a path to recovering species abundance to culturally–meaningful levels.
-Recovery plans for culturally–important species could propose MVP targets as a preliminary step towards full recovery.
+We see multiple paths forward that could support increased recognition of legal obligations to Indigenous peoples and recover species to culturally–meaningful abundances.

+A first path includes defining more ambitious recovery targets while still working within the confines of endangered species laws.
+Recovery plans for culturally–important species could propose MVP targets as only a preliminary step towards full recovery.
 For species above a MVP, recovery status could be assessed against a new global standard, the International Union for Conservation of Nature (IUCN) Green List of species that assesses the degree a species has recovered, complimenting the Red List that has been measuring species’ risk of extinction since 1964.
 The Green List sets out ambitious recovery targets—such as `full recovery`, defined by restoring historic abundance, distribution, and ecological function—and measures species’ progress towards these targets (14).
 We recommend `full recovery` also include abundance targets that support food security, materials, and cultural relationships that rely on these animals.
+The 2016 wood bison recovery strategy provides a rare example of abundance targets to support Indigenous rights and particularly a culturally-meaningful harvest (15).
+Such culturally-meaningful recovery targets will likely be of similar magnitude to historic abundance, but must also accommodate the evolving practices, cultures, and communities of Indigenous peoples.

-Recovering species abundance to such levels would satisfy important aspects of currently infringed treaties between Indigenous peoples and governments.
-A rare example of this goal can be found in the 2016 wood bison recovery strategy that includes abundance targets to support Indigenous rights and particularly a culturally-meaningful harvest(15).
-Full recovery will remain challenging for some species, such as plains bison, due to the conversion of their historic habitat to agriculture, urbanization, transportation infrastructure, and resource extraction.
-In such cases, a modified recovery target based on remaining or restorable habitat may be required, along with consideration of policy tools such as reparations.
-Beyond legally endangered species, a proactive approach to conservation would consider species not yet at the precipice of extirpation, but below culturally–meaningful abundance thresholds, thus, triggering mechanisms of recovery based on protection of Indigenous rights (Figure 1).
+We acknowledge that full recovery will remain challenging for some species, such as plains bison, due to the conversion of their historic habitat from agriculture, urbanization, transportation infrastructure, and resource extraction.
+In such cases, a modified recovery target based on remaining or restorable habitat may be required.
+In all cases, culturally-meaningful recovery targets must be co-developed with Indigenous peoples and reflect their current and desired future relationships with a species and the Land.

+A second path includes legal enforcement of Indigenous rights.
+Consider the Yahey decision thats extends beyond legally endangered species and includes many species below culturally–meaningful abundance thresholds. , Here, litigation triggered mechanisms of recovery based on protection of Indigenous rights (Figure 1), which to date have included Initial reparations of $65-million to Blueberry River First Nations in 2021 to begin healing the Land, increasing the abundance of harvested species, and protecting their cultural way of life.
+Recovering species abundance to culturally-meaningful levels would satisfy important aspects of currently infringed treaties between Indigenous peoples and governments.

-Harmonization of biodiversity agreements with international agreements such as the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) could provide the foundation for recultivating available, accessible, and adequate food, with strong nutritional, cultural, and spiritual connections to a single species or entire ecosystems.
-Dozens of other examples of such endangered 'biocultural' species exist across the globe (1).
+We outline two potential solutions to recover culturally-meaningful abundance, but it could be case that entirely new laws are needed to support such recovery in some countries.
+We see harmonization of biodiversity agreements with international agreements such as the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) as an opportunity to provide the foundation for recultivating available, accessible, and adequate food, with strong nutritional, cultural, and spiritual connections to a single species or entire ecosystems.
+Indeed, this foundation would support the creation of new laws to specifically address Indigenous rights violations and wildlife abundance shortfalls.
 Given a fundamental reason for conserving species relates to human values of biodiversity, nature, and a responsibility to all life, restoring the very connections that propel recovery will serve to make efforts more successful while protecting critical relationships between people and the Land.

 References and Notes: